pwillia7/open-webui-tools/readme.md

 # open-webui-tools

+NOTE: the *_template.py files are currently broken due to an update with OWUI -- Use the other 2 files and repurpose them.

 **open-webui-tools** is a repository that provides tools and templates for integrating ComfyUI workflows with Open-WebUI.
 It includes both **txt2img** and **img2img** functionalities, enabling users to generate images from text prompts or enhance existing images seamlessly.

 ## 🛠️ Features